 7. Don’t wear a diamond that has already chipped

 If a diamond already has a chip, some think they can take care of the mounting later.
-That knife-edged portion of the diamond that is chipped has an extremely high risk of getting chipped even more badly.
+That knife-edged portion of the diamond that is chipped has an extremely high risk of getting chipped far worse.
 Stop wearing it until you can have it repaired.

 8. Be careful with inclusions near the girdle

 It’s rather obvious that a diamond with many inclusions located near the girdle and/or points is rendered more prone to chipping or breaking.
 But sometimes there can be a small feather or other small inclusion near the girdle or point that also makes the diamond vulnerable (figures 17 and 18).
 If the stone is hit precisely on a feather or inclusion near the direction of a cleavage plane or at a point, a chip is likely to occur.
 Open cavities at the girdle are much like chips and are more easily damaged (figure 19).